ibm-cloud-docs/monitoring/agent/remove_agent.md

-## Removing a Sysdig agent that has been deployed as a service in a Linux system
+## Removing a monitoring agent that has been deployed as a service in a Linux system
 {: #remove_agent_linux}

-Complete the following steps to remove a Sysdig agent on Linux:
+Complete the following steps to remove a monitoring agent on Linux:

 * To uninstall the agent from **Debian and Ubuntu Linux distributions**, run the following command as the **sudo** user from a terminal: